Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-04-dates.md

 Q: What is UTC?
 Also known as a timestamp.

-A: It's a number that represents the number of seconds since **Thursday, 1 January 1970**.
+A: It's a number that represents the number of seconds since **Thursday January 1, 1970**.

 The premise is that each day takes 86,400 seconds.